 This is Allbird’s casual everyday sneaker with a lightweight and slightly more breezy feel compared to the Wool Runners.
-Made from sustainable eucalyptus tree fibre, they are very breathable, perfect for summer, but also feature solid construction.
+Made from sustainable eucalyptus tree fiber, they are very breathable, perfect for summer, but also feature solid construction.
 Added bonus?
-They’re machine washable and odour-resistant.
+They’re machine washable and odor-resistant.
 (No wonder they made it into our list of the best sneakers for women).

-A slightly less athletic and more classically cool version of the Wool Runner, the Wool Piper is made of soft and sustainable merino wool, chosen for its great temperature regulation and odour-resistant properties.
-Check out the limited edition colour schemes, including the red and white or teal and white combinations, perfect for Saturday-Sunday attire.
+A slightly less athletic and more classically cool version of the Wool Runner, the Wool Piper is made of soft and sustainable merino wool, chosen for its great temperature regulation and odor-resistant properties.
+Check out the limited edition color schemes, including the red and white or teal and white combinations, perfect for Saturday-Sunday attire.